Customize Cluster Storage¶

 - Move the slide bar until the text box displays your preferred IOPS rate.

-The available IOPS range for a cluster relates to disk storage capacity.
-Changing your cluster's storage capacity changes the range of available IOPS.
+The available provisioned IOPS range for a cluster relates to disk storage capacity.
+Changing your cluster's storage capacity changes the range of available provisioned IOPS.

 Minimum Disk Capacity to RAM Ratios¶

 Atlas enforces the following minimum ratios for given cluster tiers.
 This keeps cluster performance consistent with large datasets.

 Instance sizes M10 to M40 have a ratio of disk capacity to system memory of 60:1.
 Instance sizes greater than M40 have a ratio of 120:1.

 To support 3 TB (or 3,072 GB) of disk capacity, select a cluster tier with a minimum of 32 GB of RAM.
 This would be M50 or greater.

 Atlas has a 4 TB disk capacity limit on a single replica set, regardless of cluster tier.
 To expand total cluster storage beyond 4 TB, enable sharding.